 Dog behaviour issues I can help you with

-We can help with most dog behaviour problems.
-Some of the very common issues pet dog owners encounter include:
+I can help with most dog behaviour problems.
+Some common issues pet dog owners encounter include:

 Pulling on lead